IcebergSheep/IcebergSheep/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Hallym University, computer
+- 🔭 I’m currently studying on Hallym University
 - 🌱 I’m currently learning Data structure
 - 🤔 I’m looking for help with Algorithms
 - 💬 Ask me about anything
-- 📫 How to reach me: Look resume
+- 📫 How to reach me: e-mail
-- 😄 Pronouns: 용암고양이
+- 😄 Pronouns: !!!
-- ⚡ Fun fact: lol I'm Guatap
+- ⚡ Fun fact: !!!